Keagan-SM-TAFE/RAD-Web-Project/README.md

 ## Responsive Design

-Using BootStrap to implement a responsive design to the website.
+Using BootStrap 5 delivered by a CDN to provide and implement a responsive design to the website.